The Dangers of Huffing Freon

 - Treatment for burned or damaged skin

-Teens who have a history of inhalant abuse are in need of addiction treatment.
+Teens and adults who have a history of inhalant abuse are in need of addiction treatment.
 An outpatient or inpatient treatment program can help the young person make necessary changes in behaviors, to learn impulse control, and receive addiction education.

-Treatment for Teens With Addictive Behaviors
+Treatment for Teens and Adults With Addictive Behaviors